go-kod/kod/README.md

 Kod relies on OpenTelemetry to collect trace and metrics from your application.

+Supported Environment Variables:

+- `OTEL_SDK_DISABLED`: If set to true, disables the OpenTelemetry SDK.
+Default is false.
+- `OTEL_LOGS_EXPORTER`: The logs exporter to use.
+Supported values are "console" and "otlp", Default is "otlp".
+- `OTEL_EXPORTER_OTLP_PROTOCOL`: The protocol to use for the OTLP exporter.
+Supported values are "grpc" and "http/protobuf", Default is "http/protobuf".
+- `OTEL_EXPORTER_OTLP_INSECURE`: If set to true, disables the security features of the OTLP exporter.
+Default is false.

+More information can be found at [OpenTelemetry Website](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/).

 ### Acknowledge

 This project was heavily inspired by [ServiceWeaver](https://github.com/ServiceWeaver/weaver).